 Statistical analysis

-Linear regression used to analyse the corelation of the and preference of the browse.
+Linear regression used to analyse the correlation of the ___ and preference of the browse.
 Using percentage to determine the amount of browse being eaten to estimate the preference of the giraffe.
-The analysis would be run on R studio using R program.
+The analysis would be performed in the R environment.

 Dry run